gokcehan/lf/doc.md

 ## anchorfind (bool) (default true)

-When this option is enabled, the find command starts matching patterns from the beginning of file names, otherwise, it can match at an arbitrary position.
+When this option is enabled, the find command starts matching patterns from the beginning of filenames, otherwise, it can match at an arbitrary position.

 ## autoquit (bool) (default true)